lykkebay/ai-and-me-platform/README.md

 # AI & Me: Citizen Empowerment Platform

-A civic platform empowering Amsterdam citizens to understand, question, and influence AI systems in their city.
+The AI & Me platform is designed to help Amsterdam citizens understand, question, and influence AI systems in their city.

-## Features
+## Setup Instructions

-- Human-centered explanations of AI systems
-- Trust indicators for transparency
-- Citizen feedback collection
-- Interactive AI simulators
-- Co-design sessions

-## How to Run

-1. Install the requirements: `pip install -r requirements.txt`
+### Prerequisites
+- Python 3.8 or higher

+### Installation

+1. Clone this repository or download the files
-2. Run the app: `streamlit run app.py`
+2. Install the required packages: